radiantearth/stac-api-spec/README.md

 **Fragments:**
 The [fragments/](fragments/) folder contains re-usable building blocks to be used in STAC API - Core and STAC API extensions.
 This includes the OpenAPI schemas for items, catalogs and collections, but also common schemas and parameters for behavior like sorting and querying.
-Most all of them are compatible with OGC API - Features, and the plan is to fully align most of the functionality and have it be useful for all OAFeat implementations.
+Most all of them are compatible with OGC API - Features, and the plan is to fully align the relevant functionality and have it be useful for all OAFeat implementations.

 **STAC Specification:** This repository includes a '[sub-module](https://git-scm.com/book/en/v2/Git-Tools-Submodules)', which is a copy of the [STAC specification](stac-spec/) tagged at the latest stable version.